MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 ### Work queue SLA at risk

 > [!NOTE]
 > Initially, this recommendation identifies work queue items that expire within **one hour** as potentially violating the work queue's SLA.
-However, we will change this logic in a future update to include items that expire within **one day** instead, and exclude items in a `Processed` state.
+However, we will change this logic in a future update to include items that expire within **one day** instead, and exclude items in a `Processing` or `Processed` state.

 | Category or object | Details |